-Are you shopping for a heating or an air conditioning system?
+Are you shopping for a heat pump or an air conditioning system?
 The following tips may be of interest to you before you make a purchase.

 If you plan to purchase a heating or air conditioning system, ask your family and friends for recommendations of experienced and professional merchants.